xeruf/instalee/README.md

 ## Planned
 - detection mechanism for handlers and features
   (e.g. whether they support batching)
-- helper/hook for adding packages to collections upon install (at least for `pacman`)
+- helper/hook for adding packages to groups upon install (at least for `pacman`)

 ## TODOs